VOLTTRON/volttron/docs/source/developing-volttron/developing-drivers/driver-development.rst

 The CSV interface will be writing to and reading from a CSV file, so the device configuration should include a path specifying a CSV file to use as the "device".
-The CSV "device: path value is set at the beginning of the agent loop which runs the configure method when the Master Driver starts.
+The CSV "device: path value is set at the beginning of the agent loop which runs the configure method when the Platform Driver starts.
 Since this Driver is for demonstration, we'll create the CSV with some default values if the configured path doesn't exist.
 The CSV device will consist of 2 columns: "Point Name" specifying the name of the register, and "Point Value", the current value of the register.